Alluseri/SeriStyle/README.md

 - Minor videoplayer changes (All configurable)

 ## Compare & see for yourself
 The screenshots were made with old dark theme colors and all **True Old UI** features enabled.
+May be outdated.
 <details>
   <summary>Video page</summary>